EdwardNew/artifact-directory/README.md

 # Capstone Project Webpage and Artifact Directory

-This repository is a template for turning in links/locations to your project artifacts.
-Instructions:
+[Link to github webpage](https://edwardnew.github.io/artifact-directory/)

-[Link to github webpage](https://edwardnew.github.io/artifact-directory/) [Link to project source code](https://github.com/DataSmithLab/PrIDE-web/tree/survey/)
+[Link to project source code](https://github.com/DataSmithLab/PrIDE-web/tree/survey/)

 `artifacts.json` file contains links to different components of our project